Venue: via Teams

 DATE OF NEXT MEETING

-To note that the next meeting of the Board will take place on 13 November 2020 at 10.00 am.
+To note that the next meeting of the Board will be held on 17 November 2020 at 10.00 am.

-It was noted that the next meeting of the Board will take place on 13 November 2020 at 10.00 am.
+It was noted that the next meeting of the Board will be held on 17 November 2020 at 10.00 am.